Welcome to the Swim Across America - Nantucket Island Open Water Swim.

 Online registration will close at midnight on Thursday, July 20th!
 Event day registration may still be available if space permits.

 Wetsuits are encouraged but not required.
 The water temperature is expected to be in the low 70s.
-Orca is offering a 15% discount on all Orca wetsuits with code SAAPARTICIPANT15.
+Orca is an SAA wetsuit partner offering a 20% discount on all Orca purchases with code SAA20.

 All swimmers and volunteers must complete the waiver found here.

-Proceeds from the swim will support cancer treatment and patient care at Nantucket Cottage Hospital and Palliative and Supportive Care of Nantucket.
+Proceeds from the swim will support cancer treatment and patient care at Nantucket Cottage Hospital and Palliative and Supportive Care of Nantucket as well as research at MassGeneral Cancer Center.
 Through the efforts of these organizations and the support of SAA - Nantucket, residents and visitors alike can receive outstanding cancer treatment and support on the island.

-SAA - Nantucket has raised over $4 million to support Nantucket Cottage Hospital and Palliative and Supportive Care of Nantucket!
+Since 2013, SAA - Nantucket has raised over $4.1 million to support Nantucket Cottage Hospital and Palliative and Supportive Care of Nantucket!

 Nantucket Cottage Hospital Program Details